mrtnzrm2/ELK/README.md

 $H_{L} = -\sum_{c}p_{c}\log(p_{c}) -q\log(q)$.

-By selecting the link partition with the highest loop entropy, we select the state the link partition with the highest useful link community information which, in the same time, is the state between the domination of small tree-like link communities and complex loop-like link communities.
+By selecting the link partition with the highest loop entropy, we choose the state of the link partition with the most information, which, at the same time, is the state between the domination of small tree-like link communities and complex loop-like link communities.

- We have tested the loop entropy and averange link density quality functions to find the node partition of [LFR](https://doi.org/10.1103/PhysRevE.80.016118) benchmark networks.
+ We have tested the loop entropy and average link density quality functions to find the node partition of [LFR](https://doi.org/10.1103/PhysRevE.80.016118) benchmark networks.
 The results show that both quality functions work similarly, but the loop entropy still works in dense networks.

 ## Why is ELK different from the rest of the community detection algorithms?
-- We target our attention on finding the community structure of the anatomical neural network of retrograde tract tracing experiments of the macaque monkey.
-The network is known to be dense, directed, heterogeneous, and, because of experimental challenges, only a subgraph from the total graph is known.
-The complete network hast 106 nodes and is denoted as $G_{106\times 106}$; however, we have a subset $G_{106\times 57}$ representing the inlinks and number of neuros to $57$ areas from the whole atlas.
-Our goal is to find communities in the edge-complete subgraph $G_{57\times 57}$ but considering the whole measured subgrpah $G_{106\times 57}$.
-One difference is that there are not many community detection algorithms that can find partitions in a subgraph using the information of the connections outside of the graph, as happens in our case.
+- We focus on finding the community structure of the anatomical neural network of retrograde tract-tracing experiments of the macaque monkey.
+The network is known to be dense, directed, and heterogeneous, and because of experimental challenges, only a subgraph from the total graph is known.
+The complete network has 106 nodes and is denoted as $G_{106\times 106}$; however, we have a subset $G_{106\times 57}$ representing the links and number of neurons to $57$ areas from the whole atlas.
+We aim to find communities in the edge-complete subgraph $G_{57\times 57}$ but consider the whole measured subgraph $G_{106\times 57}$.
+The difference is that few community detection algorithms can find partitions in a subgraph using the information of the connections outside of the graph, as happens in our case.

-- Another difference is that our algorithm can extract a node hierarchy from the similarity infomation of the network.
+- Another difference is that our algorithm can extract a node hierarchy from the similarity information of the network.
 Using the node hierarchy, we can study the hierarchical organization of the network.
-Traditionally, community algorithms try to find the community structure with largest modularity or likelihood.
-By finding a node hierarchy we can find other meaningful scales in the network.
-This property is inherated by the original link community algorithm; however, without the node hierarchy, it is challenging to interpret and find the different community scales of a network.
+Traditionally, community algorithms try to find the community structure with the largest modularity or likelihood.
+We can find other meaningful scales in the network by finding a node hierarchy.
+The original link community algorithm inherits this property; however, with the node hierarchy, it is easier to interpret and find the different community scales of a network.

 - A third difference is that our algorithm can work in dense networks since the most relevant link and node partition can be found using the loop entropy.